Home | History

 1985

-It is the 1980s, the years of the new economic boom.
-Claudio and Germano Bellina and Laura Bertulessi stand out in the business world for delivering the best fruit and vegetables from the Bergamo area to Milan.
+It is the 1980s, the era of the new economic boom.
+Claudio and Germano Bellina, along with Laura Bertulessi, stand out in the business world for delivering the region’s finest fruits and vegetables from Bergamo to Milan.

 1986